SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/salad-app/186-how-to-unblock-salad-with-your-isp.md

 A [virtual private network](https://www.pcmag.com/picks/the-best-vpn-services) (VPN) may not be enabled while Chopping Salad.
 Chefs who use a VPN or Proxy will not be assigned workloads on the Salad network.

-**We don’t recommend going this route before trying to contact your ISP directly.**
+**We don't recommend going this route before trying to contact your ISP directly.**

 ## **Contact Your ISP**